CSCfi/csc-user-guide/docs/data/Allas/using_allas/web_client.md

 !["Upload object"](/img/Allas_screenshot_upload.png)
 **Figure** Uploading an object

 2\.
-Choose the object from your computer and name it (Do not use Scandinavian letters: &auml;, &ouml;, etc. in the name)
+Choose the object from your computer and name it. **Note:** Do <u>not</u> use Scandinavian letters (&auml;, &ouml;, etc.) in the name

 3\.
-Upload the object and it will appear to the container.
-You can also create folders for the objects with the **+Folder** button next to the upload symbol, for example, in need to organize objects into folders
+Upload the object and it will appear to your container.
+You can also create pseudofolders for the objects with the **+Folder** button next to the upload symbol, for example, in need to organize objects into folders.

 &nbsp;